farhansadidzihan/Data-Analyst/README.md

 | Advance Python                      | [Durga Sir Advance Python](https://www.youtube.com/watch?v=es457q7n3P8&list=PLd3UqWTnYXOkzPunQOObl4m_7i6aOIoQD)                                                                                            |
 | Core Software Engineering Principle | [Robust Python](https://www.amazon.in/Robust-Python-Write-Clean-Maintainable/dp/1098100662) & [Design Patterns](https://google.github.io/styleguide/pyguide.html)                                          |
 | Data Structures and Algorithms      | [Data Structures and Algorithms in Python](http://xpzhang.me/teach/DS19_Fall/book.pdf), [Introduction to Algorithms, MIT 6.006](https://ocw.mit.edu/courses/6-006-introduction-to-algorithms-spring-2020/) |

-**Learning Tip 2 💁**: If you're a beginner and learning python, it will require time to reiterate several times to understand a concept, & trust me it's totally worth it.
-As said learning Data science requires time and learning the hard way rather than shortcuts which will make you nowhere.
-So, don't get demotivated if you're not able to understand a concept, just keep trying and you'll get it.

-**Learning Tip 3 💁**: Data structures and algorithms is becoming one of the important topics in data science interview as well in giant companies, so it's important to learn it.
-Not only from the perspective of interviews, learning it and solving problems using dsa makes your problem solving skill and criticial thinking much more better than before and you will be having several tools in your toolbox to solve any problem.
-So I suggest to learn a particular topic and solve several questions on it, we will soon be adding several problems on this page to practice for data science.

 ## Core Data Science Fundamentals 🚀